 The global aviation industry is responsible for 12% of the world’s CO2 emissions.
-Conventional aviation fuel is derived either oil, coal or gas, all of which are major culprits of global warming.
-To honour their sustainability commitments, an increasing number of airlines are transitioning to Sustainable Aviation Fuels to reduce their carbon footprint.
-Accelerating the uptake of Sustainable Aviation Fuel requires a combination of structural upgrades as well as supportive fiscal and policy measures.
+Conventional aviation fuel is derived from either oil, coal, or gas, all of which are major culprits of global warming.
+To honour their sustainability commitments, an increasing number of airlines are transitioning to Sustainable Aviation Fuel (SAF) to reduce their carbon footprint.
+Accelerating the uptake of SAF requires a combination of structural upgrades as well as supportive fiscal and policy measures.

-Considering the millions of flights that occurred daily prior to the COVID-19 pandemic, it might be surprising of many that the global aviation industry produces only 12% of the CO2 emissions in the transport sector.
-However, the aviation industry is projected to experience significant growth, with annual passengers expected to rise up to 6.9 billion by 2035.
+Considering the hundreds of thousands of planes that take the sky each day, it might be surprising to many that the global aviation industry is responsible for “only” 12% of the total CO2 emissions generated by the transport sector.
+However, the aviation industry is projected to experience significant growth, with experts estimating annual passengers to rise up to 6.9 billion by 2035.

 As more people migrate to cities for economic opportunities, the demand for air travel will only increase.
 Recognising this, the aviation sector has already committed to halving CO2 emission levels by 2050 relative to 2005 levels, during a pledge made in 2019.

-At the recent COP26 climate summit in Glasgow, the aviation industry also pledged to “advance ambitious actions to reduce aviation CO2 emissions at a rate consistent with efforts to limit temperature increase to 1.5°C.” Developing and scaling Sustainable Aviation Fuel (SAF) is a key step that can help the aviation sector to reduce their emissions.
+At COP26 in Glasgow, the aviation industry also pledged to “advance ambitious actions to reduce aviation CO2 emissions at a rate consistent with efforts to limit temperature increase to 1.5°C.” Developing and scaling Sustainable Aviation Fuel (SAF) is a key step that can help the aviation sector to reduce their emissions.

 What is Sustainable Aviation Fuel?